practicald2t/practicald2t.github.io/pages/shared_task.md

 **[See the dedicated page of how we evaluated the baseline LLM outputs using _factgenie_](/pages/shared_task_evaluation_script)!**

-**The evaluation script will be provided soon.
-Meanwhile, you can start working on your system by using the known domain data.**

 ### Variation of the evaluation script
 Our script can be customised to vary the used LLMs, prompts, errors, annotation attributes and more.
 We encourage you to modify/improve the script to explore different evaluation methodologies.
 For example, you may: